JasonLocklin/Dissertation/SA/Methods.md

 Again, the stimuli remained on screen until a response was registered (see figure [fig:Landmark]).

 TODO: Figure [fig:Landmark] goes about here.
-Diagramatic depiction of trial progression and full experimental sequence (two-panel).
+Diagrammatic depiction of trial progression and full experimental sequence (two-panel).

 #### Saccadic Adaptation